As I’ve written within the sustainability space for over 5 years now, I’ve collected many great ideas and tips on living a more eco-friendly life.

 85. Make sure to pack everything you need such as your reusable coffee mugs, cups, water bottles, soap, shampoo and conditioner to avoid disposable items and plastic-wrapped soap and other hotel amenities.

-86. Make sure to clean up after yourself wherever you go, especially when sightseeing natural environments.
+86. Make sure to clean up after yourself wherever you go, especially when sightseeing in natural environments.
 It is sad when you visit places and there is rubbish and plastic that end up on the banks of rivers, beaches and other beautiful surroundings.

 87. Walk or cycle whenever possible.